Buying a Home in a New York City New Development Vs. Old: Which is Better?

 The J51 tax program is designed around improvements and repairs to a building, so older buildings take advantage of this tax break.

-Remember to always check the monthly or annual property taxes.
+Remember always to check the monthly or annual property taxes.

 Other caveats